 - Eliminate content that is no longer relevant for your business

 Ensure that your content is free of grammatical, spelling, and factual blunders, and keep the content formatting coherent across all pages.
-For this purpose, you can use tools such as Hemingway and Grammarly.
-If you focus on content-first design, chances are that you already have your content in place, and you’ll want to focus on finetuning the work for your readers.

 5. Ensure That Your Website Is Accessible

 Your website won’t be only about style and content.
 You must also provide accessibility and great UX to all users.
 Accordingly, you must also make your website easy to interact with and navigate for everyone, including people with disabilities.

 Here’s what you can do to ensure that your Divi website is more accessible before launching it: